 MOSFET device to give power to the MCU.

-Figure 2: At the heart of a controlled power-on reset circuit, a device with voltage-comparator functionality decouples the MCU from the energy harvester until a storage capacitor accumulates sufficient energy to ensure complete execution of the MCU power-on reset sequence (Courtesy of Silicon Laboratories).
+Figure 2: At the heart of a controlled power-on reset circuit, a device with voltage-comparator functionality decouples the MCU from the energy harvester until a storage capacitor accumulates sufficient energy to ensure complete execution of the MCU power-on reset sequence (Courtesy of Silicon Labs).

 At the heart of this circuit, the LTC2935 is an ultra-low-power voltage monitor IC designed to provide system initialization, power-fail warning, and reset generation functions.
 Along with configurable reset thresholds, the device provides early warning of an impending low-voltage condition through its power-fail output signal.